leixiaofeng-astar/eye_rasabot/data/nlu.md

 - What would the Ophthalmologist do for epiblepharon?
 - Is epiblepharon treatable?
 - My child has epiblepharon, what can I do?
-- Can eyedrops treat epiblepharon?
+- Can [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"} treat epiblepharon?
-- Is eyedrops sufficient for epiblepharon?
+- Is [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"} sufficient for epiblepharon?

 ## intent: chalazion_stye-cause_condition-paediatricophthalmology
 - What is a chalazion/stye?